GrumpyOldTroll/chromium_fork/README.md

 $ git branch
   main
 * multicast-base
-$ git switch -c temp-patch-branch
+$ git checkout -b temp-patch-branch
 Switched to a new branch 'temp-patch-branch'
 $ git rebase ${VERSION}
 First, rewinding head to replay your work on top of it...